 The Children’s Wood and North Kelvin Meadow make up the last wild space in the west-end of Glasgow.
-This space is vitally important for outdoor learning, fun and relaxation, it’s a space where everyone can come together.
-Regular events are organised by The Children’s Wood to connect children to nature, raise aspirations and bring people together.
-Some children who’ve been to the Children’s Wood through local schools have said this is the first time they’ve been outside to play in months, or ever, and they loved it.
+This space is vitally important for our local community.
+It is a place where people get together to walk dogs, picnic, garden and play.
+It’s a space where everyone can come together without the pressure to buy stuff.
+The Children’s Wood organise regular events and manage the land alongside the wider community.
+Our aim is to connect people to nature, raise aspirations and involve people in the management of the land.
+People are increasingly disconnected from nature and this is having serious mental and physical health implications.
+Our Dear Wild Place can redress the imbalance right in the heart of our community.
+Some children who’ve been to the land through local schools have said this is the first time they’ve been outside to play in months, or ever, and they loved it.

 “This is such a great inner-city open space, a real ‘secret garden’ which serves as an open-air community centre and a place where kids can climb trees and discover nature. “

 Julia Donaldson, author of The Gruffalo